cengique/lectures-prog-data-analysis/content/chapter-object-oriented/_index.md

 - Follow instructions by forking it.

-<iframe height="500px" width="100%" src="https://repl.it/@cengique/objectoriented2?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="500px" width="100%" src="https://repl.it/@cengique/objectoriented-inheritance-sp22?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+---

+### Class activity: polymorphism

+- Teams of 2, pick a marker
+- Write code on a board that includes:
+  - A parent class and 2-3 child classes
+  - Create parent class method to be *overloaded* in the children
+  - Implement different versions of method in child classes
+  - Demonstrate calling the method in children object instances to show different outcomes
+  - Must have a meaning!